 Encroachment of Personal Property onto City Property

 If your neighbor started maintaining a portion of your lawn then moved in a picnic table or storage shed onto your property, did some landscaping, and added a fire ring, wouldn't you want to remind them about the property lines?
-This is happening more and more - to city-owned property and we want to remind everyone to limit maintenance and improvements to your own property.
+This is happening more and more - to City-owned property.
+The Building Inspection Department can assist you with identifying the property lines for your property.